PDR: Laboratory 9: x86 Assembly Language, part 2 (64 bit)

 What optimizations do you use?

-can quickly add and multiply numbers in one
+leacan quickly add and multiply numbers in one instruction.- Multiplication and division are expensive.
+Try to use bit shifts

 Note that we, too, can write the function in C++ and compile it with